langmead-lab/vargas/doc/doc.md

 `vargas -h`

 ```
----------------------- vargas, Nov  5 2016. rgaddip1@jhu.edu ----------------------
+---------------------- vargas, Mar  2 2017. rgaddip1@jhu.edu ----------------------
-Operating modes 'vargas MODE':
 define          Define a set of graphs for use with sim and align.
 sim             Simulate reads from a set of graphs.
 align           Align reads to a set of graphs.
-	export      Export graph to DOT format.
 convert         Convert a SAM file to a CSV file.
 query           Pull a region from a GDEF/VCF/FASTA file.
 test            Run unit tests.
-	profile     Run profiles (debug).
 ```

 ## define {#define}